chrismlusk/accuraty-templates/README.md

 #### 3. Install packages

-Next, `cd` into the skin (`Portals/_default/Skins/[ABBV]`) and run `npm install` to get the required packages.
+Next, run `npm install`.

 #### 4. Build the assets

-Then run `npm start` in your terminal.
+Run `npm start`.

-This will kick off the Gulp tasks to initialize the project, compile starting assets, and begin watching for changes to source files.
+This will kick off the Gulp tasks to optimize and compile assets (images, styles, scripts, etc.).
+It will also continue watching for changes to source files.

-To exit this "watch" mode, press `Control-C` in your terminal.
+To exit "watch" mode, press `Control-C` in your terminal.

-To start watching again, run `npm start` in your terminal.
+To start watching again, run `npm start`.

 #### 5. Push changes to GitHub

 Because you cloned the repository using the GitHub URL, your local repo's `origin` is properly set.
-However, if you get an error message when you try to push your changes up to remote, it is because you do not have permission to write to the private repo.
+However, if you get an error message when you try to push your changes up to remote, it's because you do not have permission to write to the private repo.

-Make sure you are either (1) Jeremy Farrance and [your GitHub credentials are correct](https://help.github.com/en/articles/caching-your-github-password-in-git), or (2) your GitHub username is added as a collaborator on this project.
+Make sure (1) [your GitHub credentials are correct](https://help.github.com/en/articles/caching-your-github-password-in-git), or (2) your GitHub username is added as a collaborator on this project.

 ## About Accuraty